Raymond Cilliers: Music

-In 1993, Raymond Cilliers stepped onto the South African Gospel Music scene.
-On the label Brettian.
+Raymond Cilliers started out in 1993 in the South African Gospel Music scene on the label Brettian.

 Education

-Raymond received a bachelor's degree in Ministry from Heritage of Faith Bible Institute through which he studied and then received an Honorary bachelor's degree from CFCI Bible Institute.
+Raymond received a bachelor's degree in Ministry from Heritage of Faith Bible Instituteand an Honorary bachelor's degree from CFCI Bible Institute.
 He also became a lecturer at both schools for a total of seven years.

 Philanthropy

-Raymond's ministry has taken him not only across South Africa, but beyond South African borders like the USA.
+Raymond's ministry has taken him across South Africa, and to the USA.

 Personal life

-Cilliers resides in Florida with his beautiful wife and two children.
+Cilliers resides in Florida with his wife and two children.

 Discography

 Raymond has released numerous studio, compilation and live albums.